sheetaljwl795/Regex-Tutorial/README.md

 Backreferences match the same text as previously matched by a capturing group.
 Suppose you want to match a pair of opening and closing HTML tags, and the text in between.
 By putting the opening tag into a backreference, we can reuse the name of the tag for the closing tag.

 For Example: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ This regex contains only one pair of parentheses, which capture the string matched by [a-z][0-9]*.
 This is the opening HTML tag.
 The backreference \1 references the first capturing group. \1 matches the exact same text that was matched by the first capturing group.
 The / before it is a literal character.
 It is simply the forward slash in the closing HTML tag that we are trying to match.

+### Greedy and Lazy Match

+* 'Greedy' means matching the longest possible string.
+    A Greedy quantifier tells the engine to match as many instances of its quantified token or subpattern as possible.
+This behavior is called greedy.

+* 'Lazy' means matching the shortest possible string.
+    A lazy quantifier tells the engine to match as few of the quantified tokens as needed.
+As you'll see in the table below, a regular quantifier is made lazy by appending a ? question mark to it.

 ### Look-ahead and Look-behind